museMKUltra/store/docs/database-integration.md

 - Better to use **interfaces in the majority of cases**
 - Use classes only if you need to **include additional logic in that class**

+## Writing Dynamic Queries

+**Be more flexible** when filtering data based on user input.

+> To handle varying search criteria **without writing dozens of hard code query methods**.

+### Query by Example

+Create queries using an example object

+#### Limitations

+- No support for nested properties
+- No support for matching collections/maps
+- Database-specific support for matching strings
+- Exact matching for other types (e.g. numbers/dates)